Doctor Proctor's Fart Powder: Reception

 The series received generally positive reviews.
-One critic described the books as similar to the works of Roald Dahl and Lemony Snickett, and said that they can help to increase a child's creativity and imagination while doing so in a hilarious way.
+One critic described the books as similar to the works of Roald Dahl and Lemony Snicket, and said that they can help to increase a child's creativity and imagination while doing so in a hilarious way.
 Another described Nesbø's humor as zany, yet also farcical and matter-of-fact.
 James Patterson also praised the original book, saying that "this terrific book will make you laugh, and cherish your friends, and value fair play."
 SLJ said that "(the book) will have no trouble enticing fans of Captain Underpants and the Wimpy Kid."

 Awards

-Doctor Proctor’s Fart Powder was shortlisted for Ark’s Children’s Book Award (Arks barnebokpris) for ‘Best Children’s Book’ 2007 and was selected for The Richard and Judy Children’s Book Club in 2011.
+Doctor Proctor’s Fart Powder was shortlisted for Ark's Children's Book Award (Arks barnebokpris) for ‘Best Children’s Book’ 2007 and was selected for The Richard and Judy Children's Book Club in 2011.

 Film adaptations

 In March 2014, a live-action film adaptation of the first book in the series directed by Arild Fröhlich was released.
 It is a Norwegian-language film, though an unofficial English dub was made in October 2014.
 The film received mixed reviews.
 However one critic stated that "(it's) a wonderful and subversive kids movie where parents are good-hearted but wholly absent and the children have to rely on their own wit and ingenuity to bail themselves from sticky situations.
 The film recalls the best made-for-kids movies of the 80’s and I do not believe it’s a happy accident that the absent minded Doctor Proctor bears a striking resemblance to Back To The Future’s Doc Brown.
 It’s the type of production that would be animated if it were an American film, yet it works so wonderfully as a live action movie."

 A sequel, Doktor Proktors Tidsbadekar (English title: Bubble in the Bathtub), was released in 2015.